lsrosemaryy/Starlight-Projects/README.md

 # Wishgranting Dashboard 2025

-An interactive dashboard showing 433 granted wishes broken down by type and subtype.
+An interactive dashboard showing 433 granted wishes in 2025 broken down by type and subtype.

 ## How to use